elizabeth/learning-velocity/README.md

 My example shows some of the cool things that can be done in a web app with Velocity.js, including different types of animations and transitions.

-Live site [here](http://students.washington.edu/eduong/info343/learning-velocity/).
-My example is based off of this [demo](http://www.julian.com/research/velocity/demo.html) and works best on a desktop in Chrome.
-It may not work as intended otherwise.